LukeAnglin/WebApp/categories/Happiness/SecretsOfSandHill.md

 Largely invested ($\approx$ 50%) in **illiquid assets**, meaning they count on the fact that at VCs will relatively eventually **push a venture to an exit**.

-<span class="keyword1">Always ask the firm what point in the life cycle they are at.</span>
+<span class="red">Always ask the firm what point in the life cycle they are at.</span>

 * Early fund stage - **less pressure** on the entrepreneur, **more reserves** for subsequent financing, **less conflicts**
 * Late - **more pressure** on the entrepreneur, **less reserves**, **more conflicts**

-Additionally, <span class="keyword1">assess the likelihood</span> that the firm can generate more funding based on it's pass success.
+Additionally, <span class="red">assess the likelihood</span> that the firm can generate more funding based on it's pass success.

 > in the vast majority of cases, your best bet here is to just do reference checks on your proposed VC partners with others in the community to at least get a sense, reputation-wise, for how the firm is doing.